gromnitsky/gmakepod/README.md

-We cannot put real enclosure links into the feed, for the only way to get a format of the audio/video, contained behind a youtube url, is to replicate a youtube-dl job.
+We cannot put real enclosure links into the feed, for the only way to get a format of the audio/video, contained behind a youtube url, is to replicate a yt-dlp job.

-`convert-to` prop doesn't work here.
+`convert-to` prop is not applicable here.

 ## How does it work?